odoo/documentation/point_of_sale/shop/cash_control.rst

 In this example, you can see I want to have 275$ in various denomination at the opening and closing.

-When clicking on *->Opening/Closing Values* you will be able to create those values.
+When clicking on **Opening/Closing Values** you will be able to create those values.

 .. image:: media/cash_control02.png